-Many loft apartments contain exposed brick walls.
-But, exposed brick is not a requirement for a unit to be considered a loft.
-If you see exposed brick, it could be a carryover from a building’s industrial past.
-However, to make matters more confusing, brick and other hard materials may just as likely be found in a newly constructed loft designed to look industrial despite its age (or lack thereof).
+Many loft apartments contain exposed brick walls; if you see exposed brick, it could be a carryover from a building’s industrial past.
+However, exposed brick is not a requirement for a unit to be considered a loft.
+To make matters more confusing, brick and other hard materials may just as likely be found in a newly constructed loft designed to look more industrial.

 4. Industrial Feel

 For renters who favor an industrial-meets-modern aesthetic, loft apartments are ideal.
 Contemporary design pairs well with the industrial feel of exposed brick, beams, pipes, and ductwork, as well as cement flooring.